The Luggage from Discworld is a beloved character. Much like most Discworld characters, there are a huge number to draw from.

 The first step of this project was to actually create the model.
 I wanted to get better at predicting printable pieces, and though this would be a great character to start with because of the relatively basic design.
 Essentially just a box with a rounded lid, I thought my fledgling 3D printing skills might be able to handle this one.

-My friends favourite Discworld character is Death, but then I think that may be everyone favourite Discworld character.
-So lookout for a model of Death soon.
-Or possible Errol, as apparently that is more at my skill level 🧐.
+My friends’ favourite Discworld character is Death, but I think that may be everyone’s favourite.
+So, look out for a Death model soon.
+Or possibly Errol, as apparently that is more at my skill level 🧐.

-As you can see from the image above, I modelled a lot fo the geometry out of basic shapes, then added some deformations to give it a more stylised look, and then sculpted in details such as wood grain, dents and scratches.
-It is by no means “perfect”, and the description does say “hundred of legs/feet” But that just means there is room for improvement in version 2.0 😅
+As you can see from the image above, I modelled much of the geometry from basic shapes, added deformations to give it a more stylised look, and sculpted details such as wood grain, dents, and scratches.
+It is by no means “perfect”, and the description does say “hundreds of legs/feet”, but that just means there is room for improvement in version 2.0 😅

 Preparing to Print in Blender.

-One of the issues I’ve found with resin 3D printing from Blender, is that though it is easy enough to print a solid piece, it becomes much harder if you want to print a hollow piece.
-So far I have been slicing the files with Chitubox, Lychee, and the Anycubic workshop, but none would be able to figure out how to hollow an object that is made up of many pieces.
-I get it, I just wish they had a magic ‘join’ button or something.
+One issue I’ve found with resin 3D printing in Blender is that, though it is easy enough to print a solid piece, it’s much harder to print a hollow one.
+So far, I have been slicing the files with Chitubox, Lychee, and the Anycubic workshop, but none of them have figured out how to hollow an object made of many pieces.
+I get it, I wish they had a magic ‘join’ button or something.

-The easiest way I have found to be able to hollow the print is by combining the meshes with a boolean, or by re-meshing the whole piece into one joined, watertight geometry.
-Once it is one single piece, most of the slicers have no problem hollowing it out so you can save on resin 👌.
+The easiest way I have found to hollow the print is to combine the meshes with a Boolean operation, or to remesh the whole piece into a single, watertight geometry.
+Once it’s a single piece, most slicers have no problem hollowing it out, so you can save on resin 👌.

 Preparing The Luggage STL

-After the model is ready, I simply export the STL from blender and take it into the slicing software.
+After the model is ready, I export the STL from Blender and take it into the slicing software.

-Soooo, a few people have asked my if I will make the STL available, and right now, I really don’t know.
-There are hurdles like copyright, and making sure the print would work 100%.
+Soooo, a few people have asked me if I will make the STL available, and right now, I really don’t know.
+There are hurdles like copyright and making sure the print would work 100%.
 I’m still trying to figure out how people are giving away Marvel characters on their Patreon.
 Anyway, we will see.
-It would be nice to generate more money from 3D or STLs to allow me to devote more time to it.
+It would be nice to generate more income from 3D or STL models so I can devote more time to them.

 Prepping and Painting